 Hashtags are a powerful tool in social media marketing because of their ability to classify content, engage with influencers and conversations, and drive traffic.
 Done effectively, this means your online content can reach your intended audience of customers and industry influencers, as well as grow your community across all social media platforms.

 Here are 6 tips you can use to take the blindfold off when using hashtags to categorize and promote your social media content:

 1. Don’t guess.
 Do a little research into what hashtag(s) should be used with your post or Tweet.
 Use a tool to identify hashtags that have traction or are trending.
 Twitter even puts trending hashtags on the left hand side of the page.
-Some sites we like for searching and identifying hashtags: hashtagify.me, tweetreach.com, are a couple.
+For searching and identifying hashtags we like hashtagify.me.

 2. Be relevant.
-Use hastags that reinforce or compliment the content of your post and link.
+Use hashtags that reinforce or compliment the content of your post and link.
 Baiting visitors with irrelevant or trending hashtags just to gain traffic is bad form and a good way to lose followers or get your account suspended.

 3. Don’t go overboard.
 A good guideline is two hashtags per post.
 Beyond that, your post begins to appear spammy, and may do more harm than good.

 4. Define your brand or event hashtag.
 This is a great way for everyone involved in your business to find each other.
 For everything from a product launch to prom, people who care about what you are doing can find each other’s comments when they search by hashtag.
 So, do your research, make sure it is easy and memorable, and notify all the members of your social media team so they can use it every time they are referencing your event or brand.